-This document is the property of FreeWave Technologies, Inc. and contains proprietary information owned by FreeWave®.
-This document cannot be reproduced in whole or in part by any means without written permission from FreeWave Technologies, Inc. - The automatic timeout mode is useful if the DO is connected to a device which is not rated for continuous ON, so that link or SCADA outages does not damage it. - Modbus traffic may be reduced, as the need to command a DO back OFF may be eliminated.
+- The automatic timeout mode is useful if the DO is connected to a device which is not rated for continuous ON, so that link or SCADA outages do not damage it. - Modbus traffic may be reduced, as the need to command a DO back OFF may be eliminated.